 Sign in to view the News2Know

-Re-imagining the live listening experience is the theme of the EBU’s annual New Radio Day which this year will be hosted in Madrid by RTVE on 13 and 14 October.
+“Building on success – Enhancing the live radio experience”, is the theme of this year’s New Radio Day hosted by RTVE in Madrid on 13/14 October.